ICBC is making the way you invoice for treatment and submit reports and requests simpler and more straightforward.

 applicable health care provider page.

 Note: It is important to discuss with your patient the purpose of the reports and request their consent to share the report with ICBC, consistent with your information sharing guidelines.
-Where patient consent has not been granted to share reports with ICBC, ICBC will send the Health Care Provider Report request letter (CL491) to the health care provider outlining applicable legislation that permits ICBC to obtain the report.
+Where patient consent has not been granted, ICBC will send the Health Care Provider Report request letter (CL491) to the health care provider outlining applicable legislation that permits ICBC to obtain the report.
 For more information, review our patient consent considerations for

 Support on fillable PDFs